 Cramer died in 1936 but people still claim to hear the paws of the dog on the tile floors and violin music filling the halls.
 Go here to read all the stories that I’m pretending are not true.
 (Haunted buildings give me the chills.
 And I can’t have heebie jeebies if I’m the mother of the bride or groom.)

 Over the years, the architecture and fine details, including murals completed after the Depression, of in the Ideson building have been preserved, but have been in need of repair and updating.
-These updates have recently been made and the library reopened in December 2011.
+These updates have been made and the library reopened in December 2011.

-The room is the original children’s room and includes the original furniture, and many of the original books, from 1926.
+This room is the original children’s room and includes the original furniture, and many of the original books, from 1926.
 I was amazed at the fine details.
 The chairs we sat in had cut outs of Puss in Boots!

 Books cannot be checked out from the library, but we had a good time reading them at the little tables.
 We spent an hour reading whatever the kids found and no one noticed that I was listening extra careful for suspicious sounds.
-I did find a few books out of place.